-In this section you will find material about search strategies which will help you in finding further insight for your own search.
-Read how examiners perform a search and how they build strategies to get the best possible results.
+In this section you will find material about EPO examiners' search strategies and how they get the best possible results.
 It will help you with your own searches.

 Some aspects of patent searching are similar to searching other kinds of technical literature, such as articles in popular science magazines or papers in professional and academic journals.
 However some aspects of searching patents are sufficiently different from searching conventional literature, that a dedicated mindset, strategy and tactics need to be applied to the task.
 The difference between searching conventional publications and patents arise, amongst other things, from the nature of the patent documents themselves, the interrelations between them and the unique way in which patent databases are constructed.
 This article describe an approach, and initial techniques for searching patents, which will enable the absolute beginner to make a start, and gain confidence is searching patent literature.